Duncan (Slim Dusty song)

 "Duncan" is an Australian single recorded in 1980 by Slim Dusty which reached No. 1 on the Kent Music Report charts for two weeks in early 1981.
 The song was Dusty's second-most successful single after "A Pub with No Beer".
 It is also known as "Beer with Duncan", "Have a Beer with Duncan" and "I Love to Have a Beer with Duncan".
 It was written by Pat Alexander.

 Genesis

-"Duncan"'s music and lyrics were written by Pat Alexander;.
-He started writing its main verse in 1976.
+"Duncan"'s music and lyrics were written by Pat Alexander, who started writing its main verse in 1976.
 Alexander had been selling life insurance and spent some time talking and drinking with a prospective customer, factory owner Duncan Urquhart, at the Town and Country Hotel in St Peters, New South Wales.
 He failed to make the sale, but realised Urquhart merely enjoyed having a drink with him.

 "Duncan" was Alexander's only commercially successful song.